Jev-git/CellCombatProto/README.md

 * Deal damage (atk: 1 square ahead, special: 2 square ahead)
 * Take damage
 * Sub weapon (like gem in Hades)
+* Parry? (like in Cyber Shadow): Forward to stop projectile, attack to send it back

 # Enemy
 * Simple one: